 I started out as a full-time writer and continue to be in this category today.
 Over time, full time writers get better and more lucrative assignments.
-Simply writing articles for print magazines won’t make you rich, but you can get some nice payouts as you enter different genres and markets.
+If one of your travel writing goals is to do this fulltime, simply writing articles for print magazines won’t make you rich.
+But you can achieve a regular flow of income, and you can get some nice payouts as you enter different genres and markets.

 This hardy, and often unkempt, breed of freelance journalist writes for local, regional, national or international newspapers and magazines.
 Some write for specialty magazines and trade journals, or on-boards and in-flights - the holy grails of travel writing.

-Other full time writers have well-monetized, high-traffic travel blogs.
+Some full timers travel writing goals include having a well-monetized, high-traffic travel blog.
 This might sound easy but making real money from a blog is a full-time job and requires far more than just writing skills.
 It’s a business and those who succeed with monetized blogs run it like a business.

 The reality is, most full time freelance travel writers these days support themselves via many streams of income.